Blunts, Cornwall

-Blunts is a hamlet southeast of Quethiock in the civil parish of Quethiock in east Cornwall, England, United Kingdom.
+Blunts (Shoppa Blunt, meaning Workshop of the Blunt family) is a hamlet southeast of Quethiock in the civil parish of Quethiock in east Cornwall, United Kingdom.
 It is situated west of the River Lynher valley about 5 miles (8 km) north-west of Saltash on the road from Quethiock village to Landrake.
 The meaning of Blunts is "Blunt family's workshop".
 The hamlet has a Methodist chapel (formerly Bible Christian), a garage, and a women's institute.